blog-banner

 With support from CockroachDB, SpiceDB’s storage backends have a Spanner equivalent which gives users globally distributed data with ACID semantics.
 (If you would like to hear more about why Authzed chose to build on CockroachDB, check out this video: How Authzed Built an OSS, Zanzibar-Inspired Permissions Database).

 Get started with Authzed and SpiceDB today!
+Copy Icon

 SpiceDB is open-source and free to use: click here.
 If you are interested in having Authzed set up and manage SpiceDB for you, get in touch with their team.
-You can also check out this demo
+You can also check out this demo.

 Have questions for the community?
 Authzed has a Discord where you can join the discussion.
 They also have a playground available for modeling and testing permissions.
 Try it out for yourself!